mdesantis1984/AgenteIALocal/src/README.architecture.md

 1. Project model: **classic VSIX** (NO modern SDK-style VSIX).
 2. Target framework: **.NET Framework 4.8**.

+[OBSOLETE]
+- Note: The item "Target framework: .NET Framework 4.8" remains documented as a historical decision.
+In practice, some projects in the workspace (notably the VSIX project in the current iteration) target **.NET Framework 4.7.2** to maintain compatibility with the current build environment.
+Keep this entry for historical traceability; update the baseline when a single stable target is selected.

 3. Build/Debug: **Visual Studio Stable** only (VS 2022 or VS 2026 Stable).
 4. Visual Studio Insiders: only for installing/testing a built `.vsix`, not for build/debug.
 5. Package autoload is mandatory: `ProvideAutoLoad` must be present.